 - Children agree to follow rules already created or amend those rules.

-Parten argues that cooperation during play begins at around 4 years of age and continues for the remainder of a person’s life.
-It occurs during unstructured play, for example when children come up with their own imaginative games.
+Parten argues that cooperative play begins at around 4 years of age and continues for the remainder of a person’s life.
+It occurs during unstructured play, for example when children come up with their own imaginative cooperative games.

-- Social Development: Negotiation and compromise are required during social play.
-Children also get opportunities to exercise important teamwork and leadership skills.
+- Social Development: Negotiation and compromise are required during social play, especially when there is a common goal involved.
+Children also get opportunities to exercise important teamwork and leadership skills, as well as communication skills.

 - Language Development: Through social play, children model language to one another and practice language skills in authentic and real-life environments.